heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 ## Constraints

 - The application must be written in Java, compatible with Java 21
-- The application must be built using Maven wlth the `maven-shade-plugin` plugin
+- The application must be built using Maven with the `maven-shade-plugin` plugin
 - The application must use the picocli dependency
 - You can only use the Java classes seen in the course to process the files
 - Your application must be slightly more complex and slightly different than the